palladius/clouddeploy-platinum-path/step-by-step-guide.md

 Now if everythign works fine, you should be able to observe the proper traffic split by sending numerous curls.

+**Note:** before continuing, navigate to the Cloud Deploy interface and make sure for both app01 and app02 that the app is deployed to prod.

 the easiest is to use my script:

 ```bash